 About 80 young people from Germany and its neighbours met in Berlin and travelled to Auschwitz for an international youth encounter organised by the German Bundestag (Parliament).
-Back home Julia Weber (18) describes her impressions and reflects what history might teach her.
+Back home Julia (18) describes her impressions and reflects what history might teach her.

 “It is January 27, 2015.
 Complete silence fills the plenary hall of the German Bundestag.
 All eyes focus on the clarinettist Ib Hausmann who is carefully moving his instrument to his lips.
 A soft deep note begins to resonate, slowly gaining in intensity.
 A net of sonority extends from these lonely, helpless and despairing notes that takes me back to the place where I was, only two days ago: The concentration camp memorial Auschwitz – Birkenau – symbol of the most atrocious crime against humanity.